-Considering the above, there is mounting evidence suggesting that the replication program and the replication stress play a significant role in shaping the mutational landscape of a cancer genome.
-Hence, we hypothesize that there might be mutational signatures specific to replication stress.
+In conclusion, there is mounting evidence suggesting that the replication program and the replication stress play a significant role in shaping the mutational landscape of a cancer genome.
+Hence, we hypothesize that there might be mutational signatures specific to different replication stresses.
 Furthermore, there could be an association between the rates at which certain mutational processes operates and replication stress occurrence.
 To that end, the goal of this project is to search for mutational signatures associated with replication stress.
-More specifically, if there are different mutational processes operating at transcription starting sites (TSS) and TTS of a given set of genes and if there is a mutational asymmetry between the two regions.
+More specifically, if there are different mutational processes operating at transcription starting sites (TSS) and TTS of a given set of genes and if there is a mutational asymmetry between the two regions, and what are their association with transcription-associated replication stress and/or R-loop formation.
+This will provide novel insights to better understand the mechanisms associated with mutation signatures and their roles in genome evolution and cancer development.

 Alexandrov, L. B., Nik-Zainal, S., Wedge, D. C., Campbell, P. J., & Stratton, M. R. (2013a).
 Deciphering signatures of mutational processes operative in human cancer.
 Cell reports, 3(1), 246–259. https://doi.org/10.1016/j.celrep.2012.12.008